aks1204/Safety-Helmet-Detection/README.md

-# To get details about the work carried out so far in this project refer Hard Hat Detection Masked With Color Detection.pdf
+# Refer Hard Hat Detection Masked With Color Detection.pdf in this repository to get details about the work carried out so far in this project.

 # Code is not updated as of 15th May 2023.